zhangwen829/portmon/README.md

+# PortMon

-## PortMon is a Portfolio Management System.
+PortMom is a Portfolio Management System.

-The app was deployed using [Heroku] (https://portmon.herokuapp.com)
+The app was deployed using Heroku - https://portmon.herokuapp.com

-Use the email 'wen@email.com' and password '12345' if you want to explore the site.
+Use the email "wen@email.com" and password "12345" if you want to explore the site.

-> Author: Wen Zhang
+Author: Wen Zhang